gauravmanmode/gsoc_2025_blog/docs/source/blog.md

 ## Add L-BFGS optimizer from pyensmallen [(Open)](https://github.com/optimagic-dev/optimagic/pull/566)

 ensmallen is a fast C++ library for efficient objective functions.
-This integration is pending due to delays in the pyensmallen repository.
-The challenge was an inactive repository maintainer, which hindered communication.
+This is pending due to inactivity in the pyensmallen repository .
 Once a dependent PR is merged, this will be completed.
 [Cleaned Report callback PR](https://github.com/apoorvalal/pyensmallen/pull/17)

 ## Issues raised by me: